-The change Ellen Pompeo wants to see on Grey’s Anatomy
+The Change Ellen Pompeo Wants to See on Grey’s Anatomy

 Grey’s Anatomy will return for its 19th season, which will feature a reduced role of Ellen Pompeo.
 Still, the actress longs for a change in the show.

-The Meredith Gray interpreter explained why she wants the series to be more nuanced about social issues.
+Meredith Gray’s interpreter explained why she wants the series to be more nuanced about social issues.

 Since its debut in 2005, the medical drama has often weaved social commentary into its stories.
-Throughout its run, the series has tackled alcoholism, PTSD, mental health, and gun violence.
+Throughout its run, the series addressed alcoholism, PTSD, mental health and gun violence.

-It is a reflection of the way television, which has always addressed relevant social issues, feels more responsible for doing so thanks to social media and the facilitation of more immediate feedback from the audience.
+a reflection of the way in which television, which has always addressed relevant social issues, feels more responsible for doing so thanks to social media and facilitating more immediate feedback from the public.

-A recent example of this is how the 18th season of Grey’s Anatomy examined prejudice towards the Asian-American population.
+A recent example of this is how season 18 of Grey’s Anatomy examined prejudice towards the Asian-American population.

-Titled “Stronger Than Hate,” the episode features a victim of an anti-Asian hate crime, who is taken to Gray Sloan Memorial Hospital in need of surgery.
+Titled ‘Stronger Than Hate’, the episode features an anti-Asian hate crime victim who is taken to Gray Sloan Memorial Hospital in need of surgery.

 Ellen Pompeo wants more consistency in social criticism